CraftAcademyLabs/ca_course/week7/cooper_client_react/05_getting_data.md

 }
 ```

-Everytime we save a new result we want to update the index and when we have sent the request for the index of saved performance data we need to set the state to false, otherwise the application would continue to make GET requests to the backend.
+Every time we save a new result we want to update the index and when we have sent the request for the index of saved performance data we need to set the state to false, otherwise, the application would continue to make GET requests to the backend.

 If we try running the test or running the application, it will complain about how `getData` in the `getPerformanceData` function is not defined.

-If we take a look in our `PerformanceData` module we can see that we dont have something like that defined.
+If we take a look in our `PerformanceData` module we can see that we don't have something like that defined.

 Add this to the `PerfromanceData` module: